CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

-# Export Data from SD Desktop
+# Export data from SD Desktop

 Your virtual desktop is isolated from the internet for security reasons.
-Only the CSC project manager can export results or data from the secure workspace using the _Data Gateway_ application.
+Only the CSC project manager can export results or data from the secure workspace using **Data Gateway** application.
 The results are exported to SD Connect, where they will be available for download to your computer and can be manually decrypted.

 !!!
 Note
-    There are two limitations when exporting data:
     - Only one file can be exported at a time.
 To export multiple files, first compress them into a single folder.
     - Files larger than 30 GB need to be split into smaller parts before exporting.

-## Step-by-Step
+## Step by step tutorial

 1. Download and install the Crypt4GH application
 2. Generate your encryption key pair